 Since her arriving in Seattle, Emma felt a strong connection to the local community of kids and parents.
 Thus she joined LMC as a volunteer in 2015 and then a board member since 2016.
 She led the IT system development and also act as a treasurer at times for LMC.
 She is the board focal for LMC News and Choir project.
 She believe a supportive community could help kids to find their way to become our future leaders.
 And it can also help parents to grow themselves.

-Yi Luo - Chairman of Beijing Branch
+Yi Luo - Beijing Branch

 Yi Luo hold Master Degree in Corporation Law.
 When she joined Little Masters Club in 2012, she set up a reading group in her community.
 She is currently Little Masters Club’s Beijing branch chief.
 Her 13-year son has been a volunteer of LMC for three years, teaching English to some members of LMC Jingdezhen branch.